-If your Android phone is showing a “No SIM Card Detected” error, then you can’t connect to your cellular network.
-When that happens you can’t use your phone to make or receive calls, send texts, or connect to the internet.
+If your Android phone is showing a “No SIM Card Detected” error, you can’t connect to your cellular network.
+When that happens, you can’t use your phone to make or receive calls, send texts, or connect to the internet.

 There are a number of reasons for the Android No SIM error.
 It could be that you’ve not inserted the SIM card correctly into your phone.